amberm291/pattern-classify/README.md

 | Gabor         | 89.81         | 88.20 |
 | Gaussian      | 88.93         | 88.64 |

-We are also trying a Convolutional Neural Network on this data.
-Will upload the results as soon as we are done.

 The dependancies to run this code are -
 1. Python 2.7
 2. OpenCV - Open Source Computer Vision Library.
 Compiled for python